5 retro-style motels for sale around Australia

 Hi-Way 8 Motel, Victoria

-The site stretches across 3888 square metres, offering potential to expand to more than 20 rooms (STCA).
+The site spans 3888 square metres, with potential to expand to more than 20 rooms (STCA).

 “This motel has strong consistent weekday trade from trades and corporates along with tourists to fill the weekends, with so many local attractions this motel caters for everyone making it a great investment,” the listing says.